 *Not admitted to practice law.

-Terrell Miller is an intellectual property litigator, counselor and registered patent attorney, helping Texas businesses from a broad range of industries, including oil and gas, manufacturing and software development.
+Terrell Miller is an intellectual property lawyer, counselor and registered patent attorney, helping Texas businesses from a broad range of industries, including oil and gas, manufacturing and software development.
 He has also handled infringement claims for television writers and producers, an electrical switch device manufacturer, a web company, and consumer advertising and branding entities.

 He has litigated patent infringement disputes involving a diverse range of technology, including:

 Terrell, who was trained as an engineer before law school, has also represented his clients in both trademark and copyright infringement and validity cases involving a variety of matters.
-In addition to his litigation practice, he advises clients on complex intellectual property transactions and the acquisition of patents, trademarks and copyrights.
+In addition to his IP litigation practice, he advises clients on complex intellectual property transactions and the acquisition of patents, trademarks and copyrights.
 Terrell is well-versed in the application of the Digital Millennium Copyright Act and patent enforcement strategies.

 Prior to his legal career, he was a technology consultant for Accenture in Houston.